 Reddish or strange fluid behind the tires

-Another common front and rear axle seal leak symptom is reddish fluid behind the tires.
+Another common symptom of a front and rear axle seal leak is reddish fluid under the tires.
 As pointed out above, a leaking axle seal drips slowly when the car is parked.
-Sometimes, you will only notice it if you turn on the engine and allow it to run.
-But as you drive, the leak becomes obvious and splashes behind the tires.
+Sometimes you won’t notice it until you turn on the engine and let it run.
+But as you drive, the leak becomes obvious, splashing behind the tires.

 Transmission overheating or slipping